R5D4/dark_forest/README.md

 4. Interface
   * More interactive game interface with curses

+## Next Action
+* Add map command to UI to show map

 ## How to Play
 ### Map Commands
   * 'look' - look around (hint: you get a better view from high up)